hsandt/pico-boots/README.md

 We recommend you to make your own `build.sh` file that uses `build_game.sh` with the right arguments.
 You'll find [an example](https://github.com/hsandt/pico-boots-demo/blob/master/build.sh) in the pico-boots demo repository.

+### Supported platforms

+The Lua and Python scripts are cross-platform.

+The resulting cartridge can be played on all platforms supported by PICO-8.

+The build scripts in Bash are for UNIX platforms.
+They have only been tested on Linux Ubuntu 18.04, however.
+They don't have commands specific to Ubuntu so they should work on other distro, but they may contain a few specific to Linux, so expect a few scripts to not fully work on OSX.

+Feel free to open an issue for any script lacking compatibility across UNIX platforms.

+### Build dependencies

+#### npm

+In order to install luamin (a Lua minifier), you'll need [npm](https://www.npmjs.com/get-npm). `scripts/npm/node_modules/package.json` is already setup to install the required tools, you just need to run `setup.sh`, or alternatively:

+* `cd scripts/npm`
+* `npm update`

+It will install `luamin` (along with `luaparse`) to be used in `minify.py`.

+Note: I use my own [develop branch](https://github.com/hsandt/luamin/tree/develop) of [luamin](https://github.com/mathiasbynens/luamin).
+It contains a non-TTY fix merged from [themadsens's branch](https://github.com/themadsens/luamin), and I have added a feature to preserve newlines and make it easier to debug the minified cartridge.
+Note that the official luamin can also be used, but will not work in non-TTY environment.

+#### Python 3.6

+Prebuild and postbuild scripts are written in Python 3 and use 3.6 features such as formatted strings.

+#### picotool

+A build pipeline for PICO-8 ([GitHub](https://github.com/dansanderson/picotool)).

+You must add `p8tool` to your `PATH`.

 ## Test

 In pico-boots, we distinguish unit tests *utests* and integration tests *itests*.